 William Wallace and the Wallace Monument

-1298, Edward I who was English King also known as “Longshanks” sent a great army to Scotland and it came to a battle in Falkirk.
-The Scottish army was defeated during the battle and Wallace had to escape to France where he searched for support.
-He went to France and Rome hoping to receive some help.
-When he returned to Scotland in 1303 he realised that he had to start from scratch again to fight back against the English.
-While fighting back Wallace was betrayed and captured nearby Glasgow in 1305.
-First he was taken to Dumbarton Castle and later to London.
+In 1298, Edward I who was the English King also known as “Longshanks”, sent an army to Scotland and at the battle of Falkirk, the Scottish army was defeated and Wallace had to escape to France where he gathered support.
+He traveled to France and Rome before returning to Scotland in 1303 and realized that he had to start from scratch again to fight the English.
+Wallace was betrayed and captured in Glasgow in 1305 and was taken to Dumbarton Castle and later to London.

-The Wallace Monument in Stirling is a special exhibition of William Wallace and a National landmark constructed in the 1860s.
+The Wallace Monument in Stirling is a National landmark which was constructed in the 1860s.
 Besides displaying the story of William Wallace, there is a “Hall of Heroes“, a gallery with all Scottish Heroes from Robert the Bruce to Sir Walter Scott.
 Standing on the Abbey Craig, the view from the top of the building is breathtaking.
 You can see the city of Stirling with Ben Lomond and the Trossachs in the background and on the other side the Ochil Hills.
-There is also a coffee and gift shop at the visitor car park.
-For more information about the city Stirling and things to do have a look on the Stirling Page.
+There is also a coffee and gift shop at the visitor centre.
+For more information about the city Stirling and things to do have a look at the Stirling Page.